dominoto/fe-seminar/README.md

 - connect to the Scaledrone service and successfully simulate the conversation of all active users
 - be available through a public GitHub account

-Used technologies: HTML, CSS, React, Scaledrone API, gh-pages.
+Used technologies: _HTML, CSS, JS, React, Scaledrone API, gh-pages_.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).